seatable/seatable-api-php/docs/User/Api/SharingLinksApi.md

 Create Invite Link

 Use this request to generate an invite link for your base.
 See below for the details for the params.
 In the **response:**  *   If you have set a password, it won't be returned in the response.
 As soon as the response code is 200, your password has been successfully set. *   The `token` returned is the invite link's token.
-You'd need it in other requests like [Get Base-Token with Invite-Link](/reference/get_api-v2-1-dtable-share-link-access-token-1), or [Delete Invite Link](/reference/delete_api-v2-1-dtables-invite-links-invite-link-token-1).
+You'd need it in other requests like [Delete Invite Link](/reference/deleteinvitelink-1).

 ### Example